 Do everything in your power to be supportive and not negative.
 Even if your loved one has a relapse, stay positive and encourage them to keep moving forward.
 If you show anger, an addict will be less likely to trust you moving forward, and may not tell you when they need help.

 Overall, it’s important to be patient and mindful when dealing with anyone who is struggling with addiction.
-Understand that many who struggle with addiction, often act on impulse.
-Do everything you can to be a helpful lifeline, but avoid negative emotions and other enabling behaviors.
+Do everything you can to be a helpful lifeline, but avoid negative emotion and enabling behaviors.